 24 July 1905: Widespread interest in Woolwich Arsenal led to the Daily Mirror noting that season tickets for the season ahead had gone on sale.

 24 July 1910: Woolwich Arsenal FC formally taken over by Henry Norris and William Hall.
-They promised to use their money to keep Arsenal in Plumstead for one year, but eventually paid for the club to stay at the Manor Ground for three seasons.
+They promised the Football League to use their money to keep Arsenal in Plumstead for one year, but by this date had extended that to two years in a promise to George Leavey.
+Eventually they paid for the club to stay at the Manor Ground for three seasons before moving to Highbury.

 24 July 1946: Arthur Milton signed pro forms.
 He became the last ever man to play football and cricket at the top level for England.
 He remains in the top ten in terms of catches in first-class cricket (758) and in 1952, he equalled the world record of seven catches in a day, and eight in the match.